thebuildcraft/Universal-Mod-Template/README.md

     4. [ ] changeable with commands: (on server: admins; on client: player; common on server and client)
     5. [ ] modmenu, catalogue, mod-loader stuff, and other mod list screens
     6. [ ] config in versions before Cloth and YACL ???
-15. [ ] implement Mod Publisher with Better F3 changelog system
+15. [ ] mostly done... implement Mod Publisher
 16. [ ] Logger Wrapper with an option to send to chat (with color: info = yellow/white?; warning = orange; error = red)
 17. [ ] work on every TODO and FIXME comment
 18. [ ] final cleanup pass & order functions: more important once to the top & change MC version to latest